JetBrains/guide/site/javascript/tutorials/react_typescript_tdd/class_state/index.md

 ## Starting Value

-Sometimes we want a counter that starts somewhere besides zero and we'd like the _consumer_ of the component -- the parent component -- to be in charge.
+Sometimes we want a counter that starts somewhere besides zero, and we'd like the _consumer_ of the component -- the parent component -- to be in charge.
 Let's change `Counter` to allow passing in an _optional_ prop for the starting value.

 This change is going to be tricky.